You can create several network templates in the IP Space tab, but you can only assign one template to a network.

-Note: IP addresses included in different types of network structures cannot be overlapped.
+Note: IP addresses included in different types of network structures can't be overlapped.
 Overlapping IP addresses in different network structures will cause an error.

-Network templates can also contain deployment options, including DHCP Client, DHCP Service, DHCP Vendor, DHCPv4 Raw, DNS Raw, and DNS options, as well as a Start of Authority setting.
+Network templates can also contain deployment options, including DHCP Client, DHCP Service, DHCP Vendor, DHCPv4 Raw, DNS Raw, DNS options, and a Start of Authority setting.
 After creating a network template, click the template’s Deployment Options tab to set these options in the template.Note: A conflict between a network and a template occurs when the network and template have the same deployment option server settings and you perform the following:

 - Type—select Reserved Addresses, DHCP Range, or IP Group.
 If you select DHCP Range, you can select Split DHCP range around static, reserved and gateway addresses to split the DHCP range.

 - Defined By—select the type of method that will be used to create a DHCP range.
 This field will only be available when DHCP Range is selected.
-Depending on the method selected, different values are required in the Offset/Start Offset and Size/End Offset fields.
+If you select Offset and Size or Offset and Percentage, the Offset and Size fields appear.
+If you select Offsets, the Start Offset and End Offset fields appear.
+Depending on the method selected, different values are required in the Offset and Size and Size or Start Offset and End Offset fields.

-network and the reserved addresses or DHCP range is counted forward.
+reserved addresses or DHCP range is counted forward.
+When you select

-When you select from end, the offset is counted from the end of the
+from end, the offset is counted from the end of the network, and the

 - In the network 22.214.171.124/24, selecting from start and setting Offset to 10 and Size to 10 creates a range of 10 addresses beginning at 126.96.36.199 and counting forward to 188.8.131.52.

 - In the network 184.108.40.206/24, selecting from end and setting Offset to 10 and Size to 10 creates a range of 10 addresses beginning at 220.127.116.11 and counting backward to 18.104.22.168.